sic2/ask-alexa/README.md

 	- Ask Alexa to set a sleep timer so that your audiobook or music will automatically shut off after a given time.
 - "Alexa, tell me a politics joke."
 - "Alexa, what’s your favourite word?"
+- "Alexa, play Deal or No Deal."
+- "Alexa, how old is the universe?"
+- "Alexa, what's the population of the United Kingdom?"

 ## 06/04/2018